astr0n8t/go-kobo-sync/README.md

 ## Motivation

 I use this in conjunction with the [Obsidian Remotely Save](https://github.com/remotely-save/remotely-save) plugin to sync my Kobo annotations into my Obsidian vault using WebDAV.
 Since it generates Markdown files, you could use it with whatever you wanted.
-If you don't want to use WebDAV, you should be able to use this repo as a stepping stone to implementing whatever sync technology you wanted like I did originally.
+If you don't want to use WebDAV, you should be able to use this repo as a stepping stone to implementing whatever sync technology you wanted like I did: [original repo](https://github.com/isaacgr/go-kobo-sync)

 ## Features